| Welcome to the English page of

 (as a cource in the Graduate School of Environmental Science)

 Now Accepting New Graduate Students !!!

-Graduate students in our lab will study under
+Graduate students in our lab will also belong to:

-Plant communities in the boreal region are likely tobe most affected
+Plant communities in the boreal region are likely to be most affected

 by global environmental change.
 However, there are still many unsolved

 questions regarding plant communities in the boreal region.
-Our researches focus
+Our main interest

 Specific research topics are as listed below.